overthink/pbe/_posts/2014-03-27-print-and-read-in-clojure.markdown

 {% endhighlight %}

-I don't know if there are more instances of this type of thing (printable with print-dup, but not readable); I haven't found them yet, but this cache doesn't see a great variety of values.
+I don't know if there are more instances of this type of thing (printable with print-dup, but not readable); I haven't found any yet.
+This cache doesn't see a great variety of values, however.

 ## tl;dr

-How to print and read anything:
+How to print things and be confident you can read them later:

 * bind `*print-dup*` to true at print time
 * add `print-dup` methods as necessary for your custom and 3rd party types